manningstinson/workout-planner/README.md

 The retrieve exercise page will allow a user to retrieve several exercises based on a specific search criteria.

 ## Exercise Content | Animations
-*This was made with the intentions of being another way for people to find the help they need when trying new exercises and methods in weight loss or strength

 [Installation](#installation)<br>
 [Usage](#usage)<br>
 [Documentation](#documentation)<br>